Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Abstract

 \section{Abstract}

 The configuration model is a cornerstone of statistical assessment of network structure.
-While the Chung-Lu model is among the most widely used configuration models, it systematically oversamples edges between large-degree nodes, leading to inaccurate statistical conclusions.
+While the Chung-Lu model is among the most widely used soft configuration models that preserve a prescribed degree sequence, it systematically oversamples edges between large-degree nodes, leading to inaccurate statistical conclusions.
 Although the maximum entropy principle offers unbiased configuration models, its high computational cost has hindered widespread adoption, making the Chung-Lu model an inaccurate yet persistently practical choice.
-Here, we propose fast and efficient sampling algorithms for the max-entropy-based models by adapting the Miller-Hagberg algorithm.
-Evaluation on 103 empirical networks demonstrates 10--1000 times speedup, making theoretically rigorous configuration models practical and contributing to a more accurate understanding of network structure.
+Here, we propose fast and efficient sampling algorithms for the maximum-entropy-based models by adapting the Miller-Hagberg algorithm.
+Evaluation on 103 empirical networks demonstrates a 10--100 times speedup, making theoretically rigorous configuration models practical and contributing to a more accurate understanding of network structure. \keywords{network sampling, the configuration model, sampling bias}